Krazete/sgmnow/README.md

 <summary>Concerns</summary>
 There are several ways for this website to fail.

+- Google could shut down their old Chart API.
+- Scheduling precision may be lost if Apps Script fails.
+- The chain of dependency could break.
+  - Score data depends on the SGM Score Cutoffs sheet.
-- Score data depends on the cutoffs sheet, which depends on the Score Reports forum thread, which depends on Cellsai.
+  - Sheet data depends on another Apps Script script.
+  - The script depends on the Score Reports forum thread.
-- Schedule precision depends on an old API and a hacky workaround.
-- The cutoffs sheet is in PT (GMT-8).
-Apps Script is in PT (GMT-7).
-The site uses both UTC and local time.
-DST surely affects some of these too, but I'm not sure which or how.
+  - The thread depends on the developers (mainly Cellsai).
+- Timezones may be misaligned (most likely due to DST).
+  - The game's reset time is in PT.
+  - The sheet is set to "(GMT-08:00) Pacific Time".
+    - This is probably a display error.
+As of this note, the sheet correctly displays time in PDT (GMT-07:00).
+  - The scripts are set to "(GMT-07:00) Pacific Time - Los Angeles".
+  - The site is in local time.
+  - The site also uses the built-in Intl library to check if PT is currently PST or PDT.
 </details>